Child Support: Determining Parents' Income

 Get Legal Help Determining a Parent's Income for Child Support

-Do you really know how much income your spouse makes?
-Even if you know his annual salary, you may not realize he has additional income that he'd rather not disclose.
+Child support amounts depend on the income of both parents.
+Do you know how much income your spouse makes?
+Even if you know their annual salary, you may not realize that they have more income that they'd rather not disclose.
 An attorney can bring these other sources of income out of the shadows and help you get the financial support your child needs to thrive.
-Find an experienced family law attorney near you for some peace of mind.
+Find an experienced child support attorney near you for peace of mind and sound legal advice.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help